- May 26, 2021

 PLEASE BE UNDERSTANDING

-At Animal Health Partners (and all veterinary clinics) we have had to develop, adopt, adapt and roll-out additional safety measures to ensure our teams remain healthy and COVID-19 free, so we can continue to provide care for sick and injured pets.
-If members of our medical team get sick, our whole hospital is impacted as we test other team members, close departments, deep clean the hospital and attempt to halt the spread of disease.
-We do these things to keep our team safe, and so we can remain open to provide the care your pets need.
-On top of this, every veterinary hospital (especially emergency practices) have seen a marked increase in the number of pets who need services.
+At Animal Health Partners (and all veterinary clinics) we have had to develop, adopt, adapt and roll out additional safety measures to ensure our teams remain healthy and COVID-19 free, so we can continue to provide care for sick and injured pets.
+If members of our medical team get sick, our whole hospital is impacted as we test other team members, close departments, deep clean the hospital, and attempt to halt the spread of disease.
+We do these things to keep our team safe so we can remain open to provide the care your pets need.
+In addition, every veterinary hospital (especially emergency practices) has seen a marked increase in the number of pets who need services.

 SHORTAGE OF VETERINARY STAFF